Archibald C. Niven

 Archibald Campbell Niven (December 8, 1803 – February 21, 1882) was an American politician who served one term as a U.S. Representative from New York from 1845 to 1847.

 Early life

 Niven was born in Newburgh, New York.
 He completed preparatory studies in Newburgh and Monticello, New York, studied law, and was admitted to the bar.
 He was Surrogate of Sullivan County, New York from 1828 to 1840.

 Continued career

 A longtime member of the New York State Militia, in 1827 he was commissioned as a captain in the 10th Artillery Regiment.
 In 1828, he was promoted to major.
 Niven was appointed regimental commander with the rank of colonel.
 In 1837, Niven was elected commander of the 10th Artillery Brigade with the rank of brigadier general.
-In 1843, he was appointed adjutant general of the state militia, and he served until 1845.
+In 1843, he was appointed to succeed Lyman Sanford as adjutant general of the state militia, and he served until 1845.

 Niven was elected as a Democrat to the 29th United States Congress, holding office from March 4, 1845, to March 3, 1847.